ShaheenHossain/eagle-12.1/doc/howtos/web.rst

 .. note::

-    to refresh the javascript code loaded in Eagle ERP Web, you will need to reload the page.
-There is no need to restart the Eagle ERP server.
+    to refresh the javascript code loaded in Eagle Web, you will need to reload the page.
+There is no need to restart the Eagle server.

-The ``HomePage`` widget is used by Eagle ERP Web and managed automatically.
+The ``HomePage`` widget is used by Eagle Web and managed automatically.
 To learn how to use a widget "from scratch" let's create a new one::

     local.GreetingsWidget = instance.Widget.extend({